leson207/ethereum-etl/DEV.md

 rename/ or other folder structure for repository

-cache/precompute shortest path form weth to every token, even when add new, prefer token with highest liquid- i think i can do it my own since everything we need is bfs

-more log for storage(sqlite,ch,nats) operator script
+more log for storage(sqlite,ch,nats) operator script or in repo(for nats)

+create/delete database/stream scripts?

+check v3 price

+create database/stream or may be table in a aggregate script file? exporter_entity pair?
 # Dev:
 - parse transfer with different topic kind (use the legacy function)
-- nats operation
+- test nats operation
-- clickhouse repo operation
+- test clickhouse operation
 - use nats and clickhouse for export

 - larger scale